jrothbaum/stata_parquet_io/README.md

 ### Variable Name Handling

+Parquet files can have much more flexible variable names than Stata, including spaces, dashes, pretty much anything.
+They also isn't really a limit to the length of a variable name for a parquet file.
+Stata variable names are limited to 32 alphanumeric characters.
  When reading Parquet files, the original column names are preserved in variable labels.
 When saving back to Parquet, the package automatically restores the original Parquet column names unless the `noautorename` option is specified.

 ### Return Values